 What is an impact app?

-Impact apps are applications that connect low income communities to essential services such as education, healthcare and finance.
+Impact Apps are powerful mobile applications that connect low-income communities to vital services such as healthcare, education and finance.

 Mandala Group believes that the dramatic rise in access to mobile phones across the developing world has provided social entrepreneurs with a grand opportunity to connect millions of communities to vital services.
 By leveraging the mobile phone, we can digitally bridge the physical barriers, which have kept disconnected communities in the dark for too long.